-- 1 Once a year, the investigator shall present to the responsible ethics committee a list of events or adverse reactions as specified in Articles 40-42 and, on this basis, shall submit a report on their severity and causal relationship to the intervention, and on the safety of participants (annual safety report). - 2 In the case of clinical trials also conducted abroad according to the same protocol, the events or adverse reactions occurring abroad must also be included in the list and the report. - 3 For Category B and C clinical trials, reports as specified in paragraphs 1 and 2 must also be submitted to the Agency.
+1 Once a year, the investigator shall present to the responsible ethics committee a list of events, device deficiencies and adverse reactions as specified in Articles 40-42 and, on this basis, shall submit a report on their severity and causal relationship to the intervention, and on the safety of participants (annual safety report, ASR).15

+2 In the case of clinical trials also conducted abroad according to the same protocol, the events, device deficiencies and adverse reactions occurring abroad must also be included in the list and the report.16

+3 For Category B and C clinical trials, reports as specified in paragraphs 1 and 2 must also be submitted to the Agency.
 This obligation rests on the sponsor.